 Once the taskforce has narrowed the candidate pool to at most two individuals for each position, the Secretariat will schedule an open conference call where the Board will have the opportunity to ask questions of the candidates regarding their experiences, platforms, and goals for the Partnership.
-The purpose of this call is to provide equal opportunity to candidates to present their position statements and to increase the awareness of the candidates amongst the board.
+The purpose of this call is to provide equal opportunity to candidates to present their position statements and to increase the awareness of the candidates amongst the Board.
 A member of the independent taskforce will facilitate this call.
 The Secretariat will record the minutes of the conference call and send them to the full Board for review.

-Following the conference call and the distribution of the minutes, the Secretariat will provide all Board members with a link to an online voting platform via email.
+Following the conference call and the distribution of the minutes, the Secretariat will provide all board members with a link to an online voting platform via email.
 The voting platform will be open for two weeks and will allow each board member to select only one candidate for each of the positions.
 The candidates winning the most votes will be selected for the leadership positions.
 In the event of a tie, the top two candidates' names will be entered into a special, two-day run-off election on the same online voting platform.
 If there is still a tie at the end of this run-off election, the Executive Committee will hold a special session to select the next Board Chair or Vice-Chair.

-The selected candidates will be officially elected as the next Board Chair and Vice-Chair at an in-person board decision at the following Coordinating Board meeting.
+The selected candidates will be officially elected as the next Board Chair and Vice-Chair at an in-person board decision at the following Coordinating Board meeting, should that meeting be within two months of the election.
+However, in the event of a longer period before the next board meeting or a staggered election due to the need to replace positions before terms are completed, an electronic decision may be used.